North Atlantic right whale monitoring and research activities

 Gliders are autonomous, underwater vehicles equipped with sensors to monitor and collect information on ocean conditions.
 They can travel long periods of time and into less accessible areas of the ocean.

-We recently acquired new gliders equipped with hydrophones that will be deployed in Eastern Canadian waters to detect North Atlantic right whales in near real-time.
-In addition to these gliders, the Department and Transport Canada continue to partner with the University of New Brunswick and Dalhousie University on the deployment of gliders equipped with hydrophones to detect right whales in the Gulf of St. Lawrence, including areas like the Laurentian Channel and Cabot Strait.
+DFO has a fleet of 4 gliders equipped with hydrophones that are deployed in Eastern Canadian waters to detect North Atlantic right whales in near real-time.
+In addition to these gliders, Transport Canada continues to partner with the University of New Brunswick and Dalhousie University on the deployment of gliders equipped with hydrophones to detect right whales in the Gulf of St. Lawrence, including areas like the Laurentian Channel and Cabot Strait.
 As with Viking buoys, this is the fourth year that glider detections will help inform North Atlantic right whale management measures.

 Our research activities

-We survey and monitor right whales and their food sources to better understand whale distribution, movements, behaviours and the environmental stressors that are affecting them.
+We survey and monitor right whales and their food sources to better understand whale distribution, movements, behaviours, and the environmental stressors that are affecting them.
 All of this research informs how we protect them with fisheries and shipping management measures and the strategies we implement to help their recovery as an endangered species.
-Scientific work on identification, counting of individual right whales, as well as necropsies, are done in collaboration with our partners.
+Scientific work on identification, counting of individual right whales, and necropsies are done in collaboration with our partners.

 Identifying and counting North Atlantic right whales

 When a North Atlantic right whale is sighted in Canadian waters by one of our marine mammal observers, whether by air or at sea, they take photos of its features and markings whenever possible.
-The photos are catalogued and sent for identification to the New England Aquarium, as it maintains the North Atlantic right whale catalogue.
+All photos taken by DFO or submitted to DFO are catalogued, given a preliminary ID, then sent to the New England Aquarium—which maintains the North Atlantic right whale catalogue—to validate the IDs and include it into the sighting history of each individual NARW.

 Necropsies